aodhanlutetiae/dj/sheets.md

 ![pic three](/images/walkthroughs/wt3.png)

 <br />
-Adjust the width of the four columns (Widen or narrow in the row containing the column letter names: A, B, C etc.)

 Use CMD and a down arrow to jump to the bottom of the dataset.
 Use CMD and a right arrow to jump to the right of the dataset and so on.

 Use CMD and SHIFT and arrows to *select* all the cells when you jump to the edge of the dataset.